thejoshwolfe/yauzl/README.md

 ```

 Set `forceDosFormat` to `true` (and do not set `timezone`) to enable pre-yauzl 3.2.0 behavior
-where the InfoZIP "universal timestamp" and NTFS extended fields are ignored.
+where the Info-ZIP "universal timestamp" and NTFS extended fields are ignored.

 The `timezone` option is only used in the DOS fallback.
 If `timezone` is omitted, `null` or `"local"`, the `lastModFileDate` and `lastModFileTime` are interpreted in the system's current timezone (using `new Date(year, ...)`).